 The São Paulo Researchers in International Collaboration (SPRINT), is a program designed to encourage and promote the advancement of scientific research through the engagement of researchers affiliated with research institutions in the State of São Paulo with researcher partners abroad.
 It aims to provide funding for the initial phase of international research collaborations with clear expectations that the next phase will be a presentation, by the researchers from the State of São Paulo, of research proposals in the regular funding lines of FAPESP (The State of São Paulo Research Foundation) aiming to continue the research started under SPRINT and the consequently consolidation of the partnership.
 The program encourages UNC Charlotte faculty and post doctoral researchers to collaborate in specific areas of interest.
 UNC Charlotte is proud to partner in the SPRINT program.

-Guidelines for UNC Charlotte-based researchers to participate in the Fall 2016 SPRINT program.
+Guidelines for UNC Charlotte-based researchers to participate in the Spring 2017 SPRINT program.

 Examples of São Paulo and UNC Charlotte-based research opportunities

 As part of the Graduate School’s commitment to global research, Dr. Daniel Janies, UNC Charlotte Carol Grotnes Belk Distinguished Professor of Bioinformatics and Genomics, and Director of Global Research Collaborations for the Graduate School, welcomes visiting graduate student Denis Jacob Machado from the University of São Paulo (USP), Brazil who joins his team this spring for a one-year research term.
 Machado and his advisor at USP, Dr. Taran Grant, are the recipients of a “BEPE” (Bolsa Estágio de Pesquisa no Exterior) Research Internship Abroad award supporting the student exchange from the São Paulo Research Foundation (FAPESP).
 Read full article.